Impact of Artificial Intelligence on Business in Emerging Markets

 Authors should refer to the International Journal of Emerging Markets author guidelines for submission instructions.

-Submission to the special thematic symposium issue—by October 31, 2020—is required through online submission.
+Submission to the special thematic symposium issue—by May 31, 2021—is required through online submission.
 Upon submission, please indicate if your submission is to this thematic symposium.

 Please direct questions about expectations, requirements, appropriateness of a topic, and the like to one of the guest editors: Zhilin (Forrest) Yang, Michael Hyman, Xinyue Zhou, and Gang Li.